 - 5.224 The Woolmead development, built in the 1970s, is of a scale and mass which are at variance with the surrounding area and has redevelopment potential during the Plan period as a mixed-use scheme comprising principally retail floorspace on the ground floor including larger units to attract new retailers with residential development above bringing life to the town centre during the day and night.
 Basement car parking should be provided.
 Service access should be from Woolmead Road. - 5.225 There are four public frontages to this site which forms part of the setting of the town centre conservation area and provides an important gateway into the town centre.
-Only a high quality development would be acceptable in this location in compliance with Policy FNP1 - Design of New Development and Conservation, FNP2 - Farnham Town Centre Conservation Area and its setting, Policy FNP3 - Shop Fronts within Farnham Conservation Area and its setting and Policy FNP4 - Advertisements within Farnham Conservation Area and its setting.
-One of the characteristics of the town centre buildings is their narrow frontages within which sits a shop front and tall windows giving a horizontal emphasis to development.
+Only a high quality development would be acceptable in this location in compliance with Policy FNPI - Design of New Development and Conservation, FNP2 - Farnham Town Centre Conservation Area and its setting, Policy FNP3 - Shop Fronts within Farnham Conservation Area and its setting and Policy FNP4 - Advertisements within Farnham Conservation Area and its setting.
+One of the characteristics of the town centre buildings is their narrow frontages within which sits a shop front and tall windows - giving a horizontal emphasis to development.
 Buildings are generally no more than 4 storeys in height with a pitched roof and are built along a slightly varied building line to the back edge of the footway adding interest to the street scene.
 There are prominent locations to the north west and south east of the site where the opportunity for a landmark building or feature should be taken.
-This may include increased scale, notable physical features or a change in materials but this should be sensitive to its context.

-- 5.226 Given the location of the site at the historic core of Farnham, an archaeological assessment of this site will be required to inform development proposals which may lead to the need to undertake a programme of archaeological investigation of the site to inform development proposals.
-Should this result in the identification of well-preserved or stratified archaeological remains that can provide evidence of the origins and history of Farnham, the design of development may need to be carefully considered to preserve these in-situ or allow interpretation of them in order to contribute to the historic character of the town centre and its distinctive sense of place. - 5.227 The Employment Land Review Update 2016 accepts that redevelopment may result in a net loss of employment floorspace in this area.
-Full planning permission has been granted for the demolition of all existing buildings and erection of 138 dwellings (with a predominance of smaller units) and 3,684 sqm of Class A1 (shops), A2 (financial and professional services), Class A3 (cafés and restaurants), Class A4 (drinking establishments) or B1 (Offices), with associated access, parking and landscape works.
+This may include increased scale, notable physical features or a change in materials but this should be sensitive to its context. - 5.226 Given the location of the site at the historic core of Farnham, an archaeological assessment of this site will be required to inform development proposals which may lead to the need to undertake a programme of archaeological investigation of the site to inform development proposals.
+Should this result in the identification of well-preserved or stratified archaeological remains that can provide evidence of the origins and history of Farnham, the design of development may need to be carefully considered to preserve these in-situ or allow interpretation of them in order to contribute to the historic character of the town centre and its distinctive sense of place.